-Shown at the recent AES show in New York, the new Sony digital wireless package is comprised of the DWT-B01 bodypack transmitter and DWR-S01D digital wireless receiver.
-It also features the DWA-01D wireless tuner adaptor for use with the company’s HDCAM, XDCAM, Digital Betacam and MPEG IMX professional camcorders.
+Shown at the recent AES in New York, the new Sony digital wireless package is comprised of the DWT-B01 body pack transmitter and DWR-S01D digital wireless receiver.
+It also features the DWA-01D wireless tuner adaptor for use with Sony’s HDCAM, XDCAM, Digital Betacam and MPEG IMX professional camcorders.

 Using a new Sony codec chip, the DWT-B01 and DWR-S01D units deliver 24-bit/48kHz digital wireless audio transmission quality.
-The system is distinguished by its low latency, secure and reliable operation.
-It delivers a wide dynamic range of more than 106dB, a wide frequency response of 20Hz to 20kHz and exceptional transient response.
+The system, Sony said, is distinguished by its low latency and secure, reliable operation.
+It delivers a wide dynamic range of more than 106dB and a wide frequency response of 20Hz-20kHz.

 Incorporating a newly developed digital modulator, the system delivers intermodulation-free, equally spaced channel allocation, which allows for large-scale multichannel operations.
 Additionally, the system’s technology provides up to 50 percent more simultaneous wireless channels.